 Crossroads has a room for kids with special needs.
 This room is available for children who would benefit from a quieter space.
 Displayed on the wall in this room was a Sign Language Poster.
 Many children are able to communicate through sign language, and this poster was a great tool for volunteers who many not use sign language on a regular basis.
 You can find this poster on Etsy.
 I’ve already ordered one.

 Every time I go to Walt Disney World I notice how welcome they make you feel.
 Everything from greeting you when you arrive at Magical Express at the airport, to the coach bus, to arriving at the resort, to arriving at the parks.
 They do a great job of making you feel welcome.
 But one thing I didn’t expect was for them to be just as intentional to say Thank you when we left.
+Not only do they do a great job of welcoming you when you arrive, they are intentional about saying goodbye.

 I went to my local library this past week and saw this Lego Wall when I was there.
 Of course I took a pic & studied it to see how they made it.